 “Hunger affects our whole family greatly.
 Hangry is definitely a thing.
 Living in a house with two young kids, a teenager, three adults, and two dogs is hard enough.
 Having to rely off her one paycheck is not enough.
 Many days, one meal is all we can manage to put together.” – Stevie

-Stevie’s classmate, Rebecca, is the student organizer for Bite2Go at Rogers High School.
+Stevie’s classmate, Hannah, is the student organizer for Bite2Go at Rogers High School.
 She coordinates the Bite2Go program so that her fellow students have a bag of food that they can take home with them on Friday’s to help cover meals and snacks over the weekend.
 Second Harvest’s goal is to supply healthy food that any kid could prepare without the assistance of an adult.
 Rebecca’s and Second Harvest’s goals really inspired us here at Sonderen: we want the students in our own backyard to know where their next meal is coming from.

 Ashley Grow, a teacher at Rogers High School, is so happy to have a community partner like Sonderen, “Asking nothing in return, they have volunteered their time to pick up and deliver our orders as well as financially supporting 22 students throughout the school year.
 Without fail, they show up with food every two weeks, and our students have learned to count on them and trust them.
 When community members invest financially and emotionally, they become personally interested in the well-being of the school.
 Our students see that we are all part of a greater good, and they want to invest their time and love into making their community a better place.”